Murder of Carol Stuart: Murders

 In 1989, Charles Stuart was the general manager at Edward F. Kakas & Sons, an upscale fur clothing shop on fashionable Newbury Street in Boston, Massachusetts.
 His wife, Carol, a tax attorney, was pregnant with their first child.
+They lived in a comfortable two-story house in suburban Reading.
 On October 23, the couple attended childbirth classes at Brigham and Women's Hospital and drove through Roxbury on their way home.

-Stuart later told police that a young adult African-American gunman with a raspy voice and wearing a striped tracksuit forced his way into their Toyota Cressida at a stoplight, ordered them to drive to nearby Mission Hill.
+Stuart later told police that a young adult African-American gunman with a raspy voice and wearing a striped tracksuit forced his way into their Toyota Cressida at a stoplight, and ordered them to drive to nearby Mission Hill.
 There he robbed them, and shot Charles in the stomach and Carol in the head.
 Stuart said he managed to drive away and call the emergency number 9-1-1 on his car phone.

 While on the phone with 9-1-1, Charles never mentioned that his wife was pregnant and never spoke to her directly during the call.
 Although he left the crime scene, he claimed he could not see street signs and did not know where he was.
 Gary McLaughlin, a state police dispatcher, found their car by telling responding police cars to shut off their sirens and then having them turn them back on, one by one, until dispatchers could hear the closest siren through Charles's phone.

 On the night of the murder, the CBS reality television series Rescue 911 was riding with Boston Emergency Medical Services personnel.
 The crew took dramatic footage of the couple being extricated from the car and wheeled to the ambulance.
 Other footage included Stuart straining to speak with ambulance workers, and graphic scenes of his rushed entry to the hospital's emergency room.

 Carol died at 2:50 a.m. on October 24 at Brigham & Women's Hospital.
 Before she died, doctors delivered her baby by caesarean section.
 Baptized in the intensive care unit, the baby was named Christopher William.
 Carol's funeral took place on October 28 at St. James Church in her hometown of Medford, Massachusetts.
 During the funeral, Brian Parsons, a friend of Charles, read a note that Charles had written in the hospital to his wife:

 Good night sweet wife, my love.
 God has called you to his side, it began.
 The note asked the public to forgive the murderer.
 The baby Christopher was nine weeks premature and had suffered trauma and oxygen deprivation due to the shooting; he died 17 days later.
 Both deaths were ruled homicides.
 A private funeral service was held for Christopher on November 20, 1989.
 Both Carol and Christopher were buried in Holy Cross Cemetery in Malden, Massachusetts, under Carol's maiden name, DiMaiti.